A new study suggests post-workout protein may help build muscle and speed muscle recovery.

 30. Nuts and Seeds: Take a tip from squirrels and store up some brainpower: Nuts and seeds pack nutrients that seriously boost cognitive performance.
 Zinc in pumpkin seeds may improve memory; the vitamin E in nuts can enhance cognitive skills .

 31. Vitamins: Flintstone gummies or the kind that comes straight from fruits and veggies, vitamins may help prevent Alzheimer’s disease.
-Folic acid — found in bread, pasta, and some fortified cereals — and vitamin B12 — found in animal products like fish, eggs, and milk — are especially powerful brain protectors .
+Folic acid — found in bread, pasta, and some fortified cereals — and vitamin B12 — found in animal products like fish, eggs, and milk — are especially powerful brain protectors, especially in the elderly .

 32. Complex Carbs: Energizer batteries aren’t the only thing that keeps that bunny going.
 Complex carbohydrates boost alertness by offering energy that lasts all day.
 And they’re a better option than sugary energy drinks, which usually end up making people feel drowsier.
 Go for whole-wheat bread, brown rice, and oatmeal instead of nodding off before lunchtime.